 Cool SMS Tricks to Stay Social

 Update Your Status Across Social Networks

-- take in your updates to and also supports selective network update and multiple input methods (besides email, you can update by IM, Skype, iPhone web app, etc). but it will post your pictures on its Ping.fm site like Twitpic (so your photo will appear as a random piece and not in a unified personal site like Flickr’s photostream or Posterous’ custom blogs).
-You will have a number to send your text updates to and also a personalized email address for you to use if you want to update with a single photo at a time. will
+- will take in your updates to and also supports selective network update and multiple input methods (besides email, you can update by IM, Skype, iPhone web app, etc). but it will post your pictures on its Ping.fm site like Twitpic (so your photo will appear as a random piece and not in a unified personal site like Flickr’s photostream or Posterous’ custom blogs).
+You will have a number to send your text updates to and also a personalized email address for you to use if you want to update with a single photo at a time.

-- update to more than 50 networks from email, just like Ping.fm, with the difference that Hellotxt allows you to schedule posts, and it also pulls tweets from people you’re following on Twitter for you to read right on the same page where you can post to Twitter and other networks.Hellotxt will accept custom tags for your networks so you can easily insert a hashtag (e.g. “#fb” to post to Facebook) at the beginning of the email body, in case you want to post to a specific service.
-Attach any media and it’ll be posted on the Hellotxt site in your lifestream page along with a link to it on your respective networks. lets you
+- lets you update to more than 50 networks from email, just like Ping.fm, with the difference that Hellotxt allows you to schedule posts, and it also pulls tweets from people you’re following on Twitter for you to read right on the same page where you can post to Twitter and other networks.Hellotxt will accept custom tags for your networks so you can easily insert a hashtag (e.g. “#fb” to post to Facebook) at the beginning of the email body, in case you want to post to a specific service.
+Attach any media and it’ll be posted on the Hellotxt site in your lifestream page along with a link to it on your respective networks.

 - Pixelpipe specializes in posting your updates and media to once you send them in a MMS to your personalized uploading email (in a similar fashion as Ping.fm or Twitpic so you won’t see your pictures in an unified set).
 Since you have so many networks you can choose from, there are two ways to selectively update: you can set any of the networks as a default place to update or choose by typing @”nameofservice” in the body of your message, which will promptly update that particular service.